danielbugs/CompactSkin_Updater/README.md

 # CompactSkin_Updater

-Download just the .jar and .properties files to use the updater.
+Download the ZIP file or just the .jar and .properties files to use the updater.
 The rest isn't for consumers, just for developers :D